ThachAndrew/ThachAndrew.github.io/README.md

 - I’m currently working in [LINQS](https://linqs.soe.ucsc.edu/) lab at UCSC, learning statistical relational learning where we perform collective inference on big data.
 - I’m looking to collaborate on any software development or AI/ML research.
 - 💬 Ask me about my other projects that I'm not allowed to post publicly.
+- Current tech hobbies:
-- 😄 Hobbies: Tinkering with Arduinos and Raspberry Pi.
-Building custom PCs and rooting/jailbreaking Apple devices.
+  - Tinkering with Arduinos and Raspberry Pi.
+  - Building custom server-hypervisor systems (jerry-rigged AWS), and unnecessary home automation devices.
+  - rooting/jailbreaking Apple devices.

 ### :hammer_and_wrench: Workflow: